Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/validate' -Method Get -Headers @{ Authorization = 'Bearer some_token' }
 ```

-Alternatively, you can use the Get-PodeHeader function to retrieve the header data.
+Alternatively, you can use the `Get-PodeHeader` function to retrieve the header data.
 This function works similarly to the `Headers` property on `$WebEvent.Request`.

-Here is the same example using Get-PodeHeader:
+Here is the same example using `Get-PodeHeader`:

 ```powershell
 Start-PodeServer {